 Senior MaryKate Imrie (40 assists and 11 digs) picked up her second double-double of the season while freshmen Kara Johnson (eight kills, 10 digs and four service aces) and Casey Harris (eight kills and nine blocks) were instrumental in the comeback.

-Junior Olivia Desormey (seven kills and four blocks) and freshman Melissa Nava (seven kills and two blocks) provided a major presence at the net and slowed down CSU's offensive attack.
+Junior Olivia Desormey (seven kills and four blocks) and sophomore Melissa Nava (seven kills and two blocks) provided a major presence at the net and slowed down CSU's offensive attack.
 Senior Justine Garcia recorded her ninth consecutive double-digit dig performance and nearly set a season high with 17 digs.

 Redshirt sophomore Tracy Friel added 11 digs for the UIC defensive effort, which limited CSU to a .027 attack percentage in the final three sets.
 The Flames set a season high with 12 total blocks.